Skip to main content

 Targeting Adipose Tissue Directly with Tesamorelin

-It is a significant source of inflammatory signals that directly contribute to and cardiovascular disease.
+It is a significant source of inflammatory signals that directly contribute to insulin resistance and cardiovascular disease.
 Tesamorelin’s mechanism of action involves a potent stimulation of GH and subsequent IGF-1 production, which in turn promotes lipolysis, the breakdown of fat, particularly in these deep visceral stores.

 Clinical trials have demonstrated its ability to significantly reduce VAT, making it a powerful tool for individuals struggling with central adiposity and the associated metabolic consequences.
 This targeted action showcases how peptide therapy can address a specific, high-risk component of metabolic disease.